thingkilia2507/Brain_BangkitCapstoneProject/README.md

 # PTCJNN_BangkitCapstoneProject
 Together, we can handle it all.
 Fighting...
-A new Start Up that become Unicorn Corps.
+A new Start Up that will become the Unicorn Corp in the Future.